blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 #### Globally Unique Data Subject Identities

 The identifiers used to refer to Data Subjects MUST be globally unique.
 One Data Subject identity corresponds to one Data Subject.
-One Data Subject can have several Data Subject Identity.
+One Data Subject can have several Data Subject Identities.

 When refering to a Data Subject, Systems MUST use both of the following attributes:
 - `dsid` - Data Subject ID